0x4ndy/rxssh/README.md

 Note: RxSSH is at a very early stage, therefore, expect not optimized or hardcoded elements in the code.

 # Future functionality
+* Configuration of list of hosts and/or commands to be executed (e.g. in JSON format)
 * Start RxSSH as a daemon (either in client or server mode) and accept the commands via websocket
 * UI visualization of nodes in the network and a possibility to interact with them, remotely execute commands from the UI (e.g. using something like [BubblePlait](https://bubbleplait.com)).